A Survey on Non-Autoregressive Generation for Neural Machine Translation and Beyond: Decoding

-\textbf{Iterative Decoding.} The iterative decoding manner is adopted for iterative NAT models, which provides partial target information on each decoding step.
-Different iterative models mentioned above usually have their decoding strategies and the termination condition, including: (1) Mask prediction algorithm~\cite{ghazvininejad2019mask}, which generates an entire sequence in parallel within a constant number of cycles, a specific number of tokens with low confidence would be masked on each decoding step and re-generated on the next step until the iteration met a pre-determined number; (2) Mask prediction with easy-first policy~\cite{kasai2020parallel}, which modifies the mask prediction algorithm by updating each position with an easy to hard order given the prediction probability of previous iterations; (3) Insertion and deletion~\cite{stern2019insertion,chan2019kermit,gu2019levenshtein}, which aims to generate target tokens in the order of a balanced binary tree.
-This is specially designed for iteration-based models mentioned in section \ref{sec:insermodel}.
-(4) Rewriting mechanism~\cite{geng2021learning}, which aims to rewrite the erroneous translation pieces on each decoding step, and a dynamic termination method is also applied.
-Besides, inspired by the beam search algorithm for the CTC-based model, Kasner~\etal~\cite{kasner2020improving} also apply beam search and employ additional features in its scoring model to improve the fluency of NAT.
+\textbf{Mask and Predict.} Ghazvininejad~\etal~\cite{ghazvininejad2019mask} first propose a mask-predict algorithm.
+Starting from a fully masked sequence, the model aims to predict the masked tokens during each iteration.
+Then a fraction of target tokens with low prediction probability will be masked again and fed to the decoder for the next iteration.
+Many related works try to improve the performance of this decoding method: (1) easy-first policy~\cite{kasai2020non}, which modifies the mask prediction algorithm by updating each position with an easy to hard order given the prediction probability of previous iterations; (2) correcting the unmasked tokens~\cite{ghazvininejad2020semi,huang2022improving}, where the unmasked tokens are self-corrected during each iteration; (3) substitutive masking strategies~\cite{kreutzer2020inference}, where several strategies are proposed to explore the effect of numbers and rules of masking tokens; (4) utilizing the locator module~\cite{geng2021learning}, which also focuses on the importance of determining the tokens replaced by \texttt{[mask]} tokens in the next iteration and transforms it into a binary classification problem.
+Inspired by the beam search algorithm for the CTC-based model, Kasner~\etal~\cite{kasner2020improving} apply beam search and employ additional features in its scoring model to improve the fluency of NAT.